 LLM tracking tools solve this by giving you visibility into:

-- Brand Representation: If an LLM gives a wrong or outdated answer about your brand, you need to catch and address it.
+- Brand Representation: If an LLM gives a wrong or outdated answer about your brand, you need to catch and address it immediately.

-- Competitive Intelligence: Understand which prompts and keywords your competitors are being cited for.
+- Competitive Intelligence: Understand which prompts and keywords your competitors are being cited for (similar to how you’d use Semrush vs Similarweb for traditional organic gaps).

-- Content Strategy: Identify what content formats and topics perform best in AI answers to inform your strategy.
+- Content Strategy: Identify what content formats and topics perform best in AI answers to inform your editorial calendar.

 Key Features to Look for in an LLM Tracking Tool

-When choosing a tool, prioritize these core features to ensure you get actionable insights:
+When choosing a platform to monitor AI search, prioritize these core features to ensure actionable insights:

 - Multi-Model Support: The AI ecosystem is fragmented.
-A great tool must track your visibility across multiple key models, including ChatGPT (GPT-4o), Claude 3.5, Gemini, Perplexity, and especially Google AI Overviews.
+A great tool must track your visibility across ChatGPT, Claude 3.5, Gemini, Perplexity, and Google AI Overviews.

 - Prompt & Keyword Monitoring: Prompts are the new keywords.
-The tool should allow you to track specific search queries and conversational prompts to see how they trigger mentions of your brand or content.
+The tool should allow you to track specific conversational prompts.
+(If you need help finding these, standard keyword research tools are still a great starting point to discover user intent).

-- Source & Citation Tracking: The best tools don’t just tell you if you were mentioned; they show you which specific URL was used as a source.
+- Source & Citation Tracking: The best tools show you which specific URL was used as a source.
 This is the closest equivalent to a backlink in the AEO world.

-- Sentiment Analysis: Understand the context of your mentions.
-Is the AI portraying your brand positively, negatively, or neutrally?
+- Sentiment Analysis: Is the AI portraying your brand positively, negatively, or neutrally?
+Context matters.

-- Actionable Dashboards & Alerts: You need a clean interface with real-time data and automated alerts that notify you of significant changes in your AI visibility.
+- Actionable Dashboards & Alerts: You need a clean interface with real-time data and automated alerts for significant changes in visibility.

-Here are our top picks for the best platforms to monitor your AI search performance.
+Here are our top expert-vetted picks for the best platforms to monitor your AI search performance this year.

 Pros: